jenca-adam/awiki/pages/ceqip23/page.md

     It is observed that nonlinear entanglement witnesses can be  obtained by tensor products of linear witnesses with other witnesses or positive operators applied *across* copies of the state.
 Examples are shown that this can produce a nonlinear witness even if the individual  witnesses on a single copy do not detect entanglement.
 A method of producing such witnesses from matrix inequalities is provided, with an experimantal realization through randomized measurements.

-    The abstract is not very well written, it is not clear to what extent the presented observations are new.
+    The abstract is not very well written.
+It is not clear where  the presented observations came from and how new they are.
+The results look interesting and are certainly relevant, but I think there are stronger submissions.
+Could be a talk if there is a free slot.

     Evaluation: 1-2 (poster?talk?)